Roopbaan: Print magazine

 The magazine published its 56-page first issue in January 2014.
 There were 600 copies printed, with copies priced at Tk100.
 According to The Dhaka Tribune, Roopbaan was "taking submissions from volunteer contributors.
 It includes articles, photography and personal accounts of the volunteers."
 The launch garnered both local and international coverage.
+The first issue's cover featured an image of a man tied up, with the words Valobashte dao more (Let me love).
+According to scholar Adnan Hossain, this was a metaphor for gay men in Bangladeshi society.

-The second issue was published in August 2014, after this no new issue was published.
+The second issue was published in August 2014; after this no new issue was published.
 There were 700 copies printed, with copies priced at Tk150.

+It has a local publication name, The Sylhet Roopbaan Review, based in Sylhet city, which regularly publishes stories of the LGBTQ community and covers the life stories of Bengali LGBTQ+ activists Xulhaz, Hifjur Jamil, Rabbi, Mazharul, etc."

 According to Raad Rahman in The Guardian, co-founder and publisher Xulhaaz Mannan announced that "Roopbaan's printers had received warnings against printing the magazine but assured us that keeping a low profile would ensure the magazine’s survival…[but] the printers would cancel their contract with Roopbaan within a week, after receiving death threats if collaborations continued."
 Rahman quotes an anonymous source who writes "Roopbaan was discussed in a government cabinet meeting and the magazine was placed in front of the prime minister…She was obviously not happy to see it.
 Then...the local newspapers stated that the government intelligence is looking for us."

 Mannan was murdered by Islamist extremists in 2016, putting an end to the print magazine.